-In review, Higher Perspective publishes news and information about health, lifestyle, spirituality and relationships.
-They rarely publish political content and when they do it typically is not biased such as this: 7 Brilliant And Hilarious Responses To Donald Trump Winning The Election.
-Essentially, this is a clickbait website that features listicals such as this: 10 Shocking Facts You Never Knew About North Korea.
+In review, Higher Perspective publishes news and information about health, lifestyle, spirituality, and relationships.
+They rarely publish political content, and when they do, it typically is not biased, such as this: 7 Brilliant And Hilarious Responses To Donald Trump Winning The Election.
+Essentially, this is a clickbait website with listicles such as 10 Shocking Facts You Never Knew About North Korea.
 This story does not contain a single hyperlinked source.
 Higher Perspective also promotes pseudoscience such as astrology and miracle foods The Exceptional Benefits of Beetroot That Make It An Almost Miracle Food.
-This latter story is sourced to the Healthy Food House, which we have rated a quackery level pseudoscience website that is low in factual reporting.
+This last story is sourced to the Healthy Food House, which we have rated a quackery level pseudoscience website low in factual reporting.

-When it comes to sourcing they will occasionally use credible sources such as WebMD and legitimate scientific studies, however many times they utilize poor pseudoscience sources such as Healthy Holistic Living.
-Of note, the website does offer a disclaimer that reads “We here at Higher Perspective do not hold backgrounds in medicine or science and anything read on this website should be read with an open mind and taken with a grain of salt.”
+When it comes to sourcing, they will occasionally use credible sources such as WebMD and legitimate scientific studies; however, they often utilize poor pseudoscience sources such as Healthy Holistic Living.
+Of note, the website does offer a disclaimer that reads, “We here at Higher Perspective do not hold backgrounds in medicine or science, and anything read on this website should be read with an open mind and taken with a grain of salt.”

 - “New research says drinking wine is more important than exercise for living past 90.” – False